Egypt–Italy relations

-Egypt–Italy relations refer to relations between Egypt and Italy.
+Egypt–Italy relations are the relations between Egypt and Italy.
 Both nations are members of the Union for the Mediterranean and the United Nations.

 History

 Relations were first established during the period of the Roman Republic, when the Ptolemaic Kingdom frequently interacted with Rome, culminating in the Roman annexation of Egypt in 30 BC.
 With the dissolution of the Western Roman Empire in 476 AD and Egypt's continuation as a province of the Eastern Roman Empire until the Islamic conquest in 642 AD, there were no independent states of Italy and Egypt, and as such no diplomatic relations.
 Cultural ties between Egypt and Italy distanced further over time with the Islamisation of Egypt and the strength of Catholicism in Italy.
 It would not be until Egypt's official independence from the British in 1922 that relations with Italy would be reestablished.
 With the rise of Mussolini and fascism in Italy and the eventual Italian invasion of Egypt during World War II, relations became severely strained.
 However, after the war, relations were re-established and the countries now have a cordial relationship.